xldrx/maxas.wiki.fixed/Control-Codes.md

 The yield hint flag is a single bit.
 Instead of a '1' I use a 'Y' to set this flag.
 The scheduler for the most part manages your warp yields for you but there are times when giving it a hint to yield can speed things up.
 In my sgemm implementations I add a yield flag in the middle of each block of 64 FFMAs.
 This seems to balance the work better and not let any one warp run too far ahead and get stuck at a barrier so that it can no longer participate in TLP.
 If you have code with high levels of ILP you might want to experiment with limited use of this flag to see if your performance is increased.

 Within a block or even across blocks of a kernel, yielding has no clock cost, provided work is ready to go in another warp.
 There are some odd exceptions to this for highly dependent code where every instruction needs to be stalled the full pipeline depth of 6 (ILP=1).
 This can give you the impression that yields do have a cost but this is not generally the case.
 In these cases the cost is dependent on the number of active warps present so if you need to have code with ILP=1 you'll want to have 6 or more active warps per scheduler (to cover the stalls) and have any additional warps be a multiple of 3 (for some mysterious reason of the scheduler).

+The yield hint is also required in conjunction with the higher stall counts (12-15) as described above.

 ## Write Dependency Barriers